Arboretum Images 10e

 The native pollinator of Ficus macrophylla is Pleistodontes froggatti; however, outside its native range, the syconia of F. macrophylla are also visited by P. imperialis, the pollinator for F. rubiginosa (J.M.
 Cook & D.W.
 Dunn, unpublished).
 In addition, DNA cladograms indicate that F. macrophylla and F. pleurocarpa are sister clades and are thus closely related species.
 Some interesting pollination hypotheses can be drawn from these documented observations.
 If the rustyleaf fig's pollinator (P. imperialis) is known to pollinate F. macrophylla, and if F. macrophylla is very closely related to F. pleurocarpa, could it also pollinate F. pleurocarpa?

 As I stated in a Facebook note, the coevolution of nearly 900 species of figs, each with their symbiotic wasps, is the most amazing story of my biology career.
 It is difficult to summarize in a lecture because of its complexity.
-In fact, oversimplifications and gerneralizations by authors has contributed to errors in some publications.
+In fact, oversimplifications and generalizations by authors has contributed to errors in some publications.

 As of 4 January 2025, how this fig was pollinated at Palomar College is an enigma.
+No Pleistodontes wasps were found in F. pleurocarpa syconia with mature anthers to disperse the pollen.

 In its native rainforests of northeastern Australia, Ficus pleurocarpa is pollinated by two species of fig wasps, Pleistodontes regalis and P. deuterus in the same syconium.
 This is a good example of host sharing where 2 species of fig wasps enter syconia of the same fig species.
-In fact, the assumption that fig species are usually pollinated by just one species of fig wasp was challenged by the discovery of species like the banana fig. We also have Pleistodontes froggatti in the Edwin & Frances Hunter Arboretum that pollinates the Moreton Bay fig (F. macrophylla) and P. imperialis that pollinates the rustyleaf fig (F. rubiginosa) on campus.
+In fact, the assumption that fig species are usually pollinated by just one species of fig wasp was challenged by the discovery of species like the banana fig. We also have tentatively identified Pleistodontes froggatti in the Edwin & Frances Hunter Arboretum that pollinates the Moreton Bay fig (F. macrophylla) and P. imperialis that pollinates the rustyleaf fig (F. rubiginosa) on campus.
 As I stated above, outside its native range the syconia of F. macrophylla may also be visited by P. imperialis, the pollinator for F. rubiginosa.
-Without pollination there typically are no viable seeds in the syconium and no seedling trees.
+Without pollination there are typically no viable seeds in the syconium and no seedling trees.